 There is a growing trend for staff stating their pronouns in ordinary workspaces such as on email signatures and in meetings.
-Sharing your gender pronouns is a straightforward way to create an environment that is more inclusive of people of all genders and transgender staff.
+Sharing your gender pronouns is a straightforward way to create an environment that is more inclusive of people of all genders and transgender staff and that makes you an LGBT ally.
 You cannot assume a person’s gender by simply looking at them.
 Therefore by giving people the chance to share their pronouns, everyone can state which gender they identify without the preconception of appearance.

 Whether your gender identity is the same as the one you were assigned at birth or not, you might want to introduce a culture of sharing pronouns in your office or workplace.
 For many people, pronouns will be a new concept, and therefore, it may take some explanation and education for them to understand why it is essential.
 This is not a reason not to try and create an environment where every person can express who they are and be respected for it by others.

 5 Tips for Introducing Pronouns into the Workplace

 Suppose you are somebody who has previously been in environments where pronouns are shared and discussed.
 In that case, it can be easy to forget that not everybody will be accustomed to the concept of using pronouns like you.
 Take the time to share with people why you think it’s important and give them time to adjust.